About the Master’s Program

-Nestled in the “Emerald City,” our program benefits from the progressive atmosphere and environmental sensitivity of the Eugene community, the cultural heritage of the larger Pacific Northwest, and the natural beauty of the rocky coastline, old-growth forests, and Cascade peaks of western Oregon.
+Nestled in the “Emerald Valley,” our program benefits from the progressive atmosphere and environmental sensitivity of the Eugene community, the cultural heritage of the larger Pacific Northwest, and the natural beauty of the rocky coastline, old-growth forests, and Cascade peaks of western Oregon.

 Eugene is home to many environmental non-profits, a strong local and organic food movement, and excellent opportunities for outdoor recreation of every kind.
 The cost of living is one of the most reasonable in the Pacific Northwest.

 The master’s degree program in Environmental Studies requires 57 graduate-level credits taken in five major components: